-Although we wrote this post together, we have chosen to present the following story through Nikki’s experience.
+*Although we wrote this post together, we have chosen to present the following through Nikki’s eyes.

 I shortly left for college with all the hopes and dreams a typical nineteen year would have.